3dcitydb/3dcitydb/Oracle/SQLScripts/README.txt

 for creating and dropping database instances.

-The 3D City Database Version 3.0 was developed in collaboration of the Chair of Geoinformatics, Technische Universit�t M�nchen   i(TUMGI)n icorporation with virtualcitySYSTEMS GmbH and M.O.S.S.
+The 3D City Database Version 3.0 was developed in collaboration of the Chair of Geoinformatics, Technische Universit�t M�nchen (TUMGI), virtualcitySYSTEMS GmbH, and M.O.S.S.
 Computer Grafik Systeme GmbH.
-The prvious version of the the 3D City Database was implemented on behalf of the Berliner Senatsverwaltung fuer Wirtschaft, Arbeit und Frauen and the Berlin Partner GmbH.
-The development is continuing the work of the Institute for geodesy and Geoinformation (IGG), TU Berlin, and Institute for Cartography and Geoinformation (IKG), University of Bonn.
-Please find the previous version of the database at http://www.3dcitydb.net/.
+The previous version of the the 3D City Database was implemented on behalf of the Berliner Senatsverwaltung fuer Wirtschaft, Arbeit und Frauen and the Berlin Partner GmbH.
+The development is continuing the work of the Institute for Geodesy and Geoinformation Science (IGG), TU Berlin, and the Institute for Cartography and Geoinformation (IKG), University of Bonn.
+Please find the previous versions of the database at http://www.3dcitydb.net/.